izzymoriguchi/ud851-Exercises/README.md

   - T09b.10-Exercise-AddViewModelToAddTaskActivity
     - Use ViewModel to cache data in case of device rotation in AddTaskActivity
     - Practice using AddTaskViewModelFactory to get ViewModel

+### Lesson10-Hydration-Reminder
+  - T10.01-Exercise-IntentServices
+    - Use IntentService to update water count in the background thread